Quinnipiac University

 Adviser: Professor Mary Phillips

-Client: Hartford Healthcare Center for Education, Simulation & Innovation
+Client: Hartford HealthCare Center for Education, Simulation & Innovation

 This project develops a test fixture that will aid in testing Medtronic’s laparoscopic ports for seal damage and leakage rate.
 The fixture will use linear actuators to insert surgical instruments into laparoscopic ports at varying speeds, angles and distances.
 It will also measure the leakage rate of air from the ports using a pressurized chamber.
 This device will help in streamlining and automating the laparoscopic port test.